 Fully dynamic type interface API: Types can be written in C or C++, and dynamically loaded by the TCS kernel.
 Because the type API uses the standard C __cdecl calling convention, types can be written using any standard C or C++ compiler.

 Multithreading: The TCS kernel is fully reentrant and thread-safe, allowing it to work well with host software that can dispatch concurrent simulations, provided all the types used in a simulation are also written in this way.
 The SAM software is being updated to automatically utilize all available processor cores to dispatch multiple parallel simulations.
-This was not possible with TRNSYS.
+This is not possible with the TRNSYS framework.

 Data types: Input and output variables can be numbers, arrays, matrices, or strings.
 This affords significant flexibility when defining a type subroutine and moving data between units.

-Tolerance configurability: TRNSYS requires the specification of a single tolerance values for all variables.
+Tolerance configurability: TRNSYS requires the specification of a single tolerance value for all variables.
 TCS enables each connection between an output and an input to be given a unique tolerance value to reach for convergence.
 Additionally, the tolerance may be specified as a percentage or an absolute value.

 These software framework advancements enable high performance simulations that can leverage intra-process parallelism on modern computer architectures.